mmpc-logo mmpc-logo

 | Create Account | login

-The Coordinating and Bioinformatics unit is responsible for the creation of the software and informatics infrastructure for the consortium as well as facilitating the efforts of the mouse engineering centers.
-This page provides information about the infrastructure created for the consortium as well as any software created for the scientific community.
+The Coordinating Unit is responsible for the creation of the software and informatics infrastructure for the consortium as well as facilitating the efforts of the mouse phenotyping centers.
+This page provides information about the infrastructure created for the consortium.

 Lab Personnel